droolingOnU88/expedia-recommender-algorithm/README.md

 In order to run the analysis, the tables must be present.
 Therefore, the SQL file *relevant_tables.sql* needs to be executed.

-The initial data-set which is required to run the analysis is available on Kaggle: https://www.kaggle.com/c/expedia-hotel-recommendations/data
+The initial data-set which is required to run the analysis is available on Kaggle: https://www.kaggle.com/c/expedia-hotel-recommendations/data => file name: train.csv.gz